uwcms/APx-rpcsvc/modules/README.md

 	reconnection.
 This should handle any situation involving an rpcsvc restart.

 2. The files provided as a part of this package are a part of the rpcsvc project and may be updated in the future.
 Please do *not* make local modifications to them, as having divergent sources *will* cause trouble in the future.
-Instead, request that any needed changes be made to the main project source.
+Instead, use a different name for your own modules, or submit a pull request at https://github.com/uwcms/APx-rpcsvc to have any necessary changes included in the main project.
 Please review the file `RPCSVC_MANIFEST` for details on this package including version information and a list of included files that originate from the rpcsvc core project.